Expo Forum: Buildings

 The Recinto Ferial y de Exposiciones is an exhibit hall with 7,120 square meters (76,640 square feet) of exhibit space, which can be divided into two smaller exhibit halls.
 It is used for trade shows, conventions and meetings seating up to 8,000, banquets and other special events.
 There is a 5382 sqft main entrance as well as a 3445 sqft kitchen.

-Salon Venetto

 The Salon Venetto contains a 13993 sqft ballroom that can be used for banquets, meetings, receptions, quinceneras, and other special events.
 There is also a 150-square-meter (1,615 square feet) conference room.
 It has a 750 sqft kitchen.

-Foro de Conciertos y Espectaculos

 The Foro de Conciertos y Espectaculos is a 10,807-seat indoor arena which was built to bring major concerts to Hermosillo.
 The 13,975-square-meter (150,428 square foot) venue can also accommodate trade shows, conventions, religious crusades, and with portable stands, sporting events including basketball, lucha libre, boxing and wrestling.
 Since its opening the Foro de Conciertos y Espectaculos has welcomed such performers as Banda el Recodo, Gloria Trevi, Pedro Fernández, Pepe Aguilar, Lupita D'Alessio, Intocable, Alicia Villarreal, Joan Sebastian, Paulina Rubio, Mana and many others.